Amberjack Fishing Miami

 Wreck fishing for Amberjack

 Pound for pound, Amberjacks are one of the hardest fighting game fish offshore Miami.
 Amberjack roam deep reefs and wrecks at about mid depth, feasting voraciously on fish swimming by in the current.
-Amberjack can be targeted with heavier conventional or spinning gear rigged with braided line, 80lb mono leader, and either live bait or vertical jigs.
+Amberjack can be targeted with heavier conventional or spinning gear rigged with braided line, a minimum of 80lb mono leader, and either live bait or vertical jigs.

 Vertical Jigging for Amberjack